odcampbell/Sorting-Algorithm-Visualizer/README.md

 - **H** - heap sort
 - **M** - merge sort

-This was a fun introduction to pygame and a chance to use some of the first ever algorthms you learn in a cs degree.
-As time permits I will also implement merge sort and possibly even more sorting algorthms.

 **A note on Heap Sort**
 - Heap sort will appear to run again when you press the space bar after it has fully sorted the list, because it builds a max heap each time